MannLabs/alphapept/README.md

 ## Installation Instructions

+### Windows Installer

+ToDo: Here you will find a link to a windows installer for installation.

 ### Conda
 It is strongly recommended to install AlphaPept in its own environment.
 1. Open the console and create a new conda environment: conda create --name alphapept python